jmazariegos/UTM-Student-Helper/doc/sprint 1/sprint1.md

 ### **Main Page**
 **Task**:
-- Retrieve course times from timetable
+- Create display for homepage
-- Display course times in calendar
+- Create a navigation to the features

 **Members**: Anthony